-A cup of healthy hot cocoa made with fresh raw milk is a soothing treat on a cold evening in front of the fire or watching a movie.
+A cup of healthy hot cocoa made with fresh raw milk is a soothing and very healthy treat on a cold evening in front of the fire or watching a movie.

-** If you would prefer a hot cocoa recipe that is caffeine free, click here for this recipe for white hot chocolate.
+If you would prefer a hot cocoa recipe that is caffeine free, this recipe for white hot chocolate is delicious!